Bogdan-Fai/Business_Analytics04/README.md

 ### Preamble <div id="11"></div>

-In the previous project, for each system under development, you identified the business requirements (high-level customer goal), got to know the stakeholders - those who are interested in the system in one way or another, learned what a context diagram is, how to build it, and how to use it.
+In the previous project, for each system under development, you identified the business requirements (high-level customer goal), got to know the stakeholders — those who are interested in the system in one way or another, learned what a context diagram is, how to build it, and how to use it.
 In this project, you will learn what a domain is, you will learn to recognize the domain entities with which the system works.
-You will learn what a CRUD model is and test your domain entities using the CRUD model.
+You will learn what a CRUD model is and you will test your domain entities using the CRUD model.

 **Literature:**